 But, if you adhere to these 6 Quick Tips for Social Selling mentioned below, your audience will be more receptive to your social media engagement and love your brand.
 Here are my six quick social selling tips.How do you successfully sell on social media?
-The first step to driving sales using social media is to figure out where your target audience spends their time online.
+The first step to driving sales using social media is determining where your target audience spends their time online.
 Click To Tweet

 Like any other venture in life, you need to set goals by which you will measure your efforts on any social media channel.
 It would be best if your goals were meaningful and measurable.
 For instance, how many followers do you want to attract, how many of your followers do you want to engage with daily and so on?
-Without setting SMART goals for your social media marketing, you are in trouble.
+You are in trouble without setting SMART goals for your social media marketing.
 But by selecting the right intentions, you can measure your efforts and make needed adjustments when necessary.

 Set your social selling goals and describe what you want to achieve in your social media strategy.
 By connecting your social selling goals to specific tasks and social channels, you ensure that you consistently take action daily.
 Your social selling goals should align closely with your company’s marketing strategies and plans.
 This will empower your sales team to align their organisational goals with the social selling goals to become a crackerjack of the entire sales journey.

 Selling on social media networks is not about broadcasting your message to a million followers on a social media platform, hoping your message will resonate with someone.
 Instead, it is more about one-on-one communication between you and your audience.
-Engage with your audience on a micro-level about their individual needs and how your product, service or content can meet that need.
+Engage with your audience on a micro-level about their individual needs and how your product, service or content can meet that needs.